Inferring Object Properties with a Tactile Sensing Array Given Varying Joint Stiffness and Velocity: Related Work

-Sukhoy \textit{et. al.} investigated the use of a vibro-tactile sensor and a support vector machine (SVM) classifier for surface texture recognition \cite{SukhoySahaiSinapovStoytchev2009}.
-Kim and Kesavadas presented a methodology for estimating the material properties of objects using an active tapping procedure \cite{KimKesavadas2006}.
-Takamuku \textit{et. al.} estimated the material properties of objects through tapping and squeezing behaviors \cite{TakamukuGomezHosodaPfeifer2007}.
-Hosoda and Iwase \cite{HosodaIwase2010} used a bionic hand and used its compliance to grip an object to obtain haptic data.
-They used a recurrent neural network to classify objects based on haptic cues learned from dynamic interactions \cite{HosodaIwase2010}.
-Nizar \textit{et. al.} \cite{NizarCharniyaDudul2008} classified the material type and surface properties by developing a sensor that uses a lightweight plunger probe to detect surface properties.
-They also used an optical mouse sensor to obtain surface images and used a radial basis function neural network for classification.
+Kaboli et al. used multi-modal tactile features to distinguish texture and weight of objects using sliding and non-sliding exploratory behaviors \cite{kaboli2014humanoids}.
+Kim and Kesavadas presented a method for estimating the material properties of objects (steel, aluminum, wood, silicon rubber) using an active tapping procedure~\cite{KimKesavadas2006}.
+Takamuku et al. estimated the hardness properties of objects through tapping and squeezing behaviors~\cite{TakamukuGomezHosodaPfeifer2007}.
+Hosoda and Iwase obtained haptic data using a bionic hand to grip an object.
+They used a recurrent neural network to classify objects based on haptic cues learned from dynamic interactions~\cite{HosodaIwase2010}.
+Nizar et al. classified the material type and surface properties by developing a sensor that used a lightweight plunger probe to detect surface properties.
+They also used an optical mouse sensor to obtain surface images and implemented a radial basis function neural network for classification~\cite{NizarCharniyaDudul2008}.
+Liarokapis et al. used random forests to classify size and stiffness of objects as well as distinguish object types using a single force closure grasp with an underactuated robotic hand and force sensors~\cite{liarokapis2015unplanned}.
+Schmitz et al. used power grasping of objects and multiple modalities for object recognition with deep learning~\cite{schmitz2014tactile}.
+Kiwatthana and Kaitwanidvilai used system identification and K-means clustering techniques to classify different cans using proprioceptive feedback~\cite{kiwatthana2014development}.
+Hoelscher et al. used BioTac fingers and Schunk F/T sensors with multiple classifiers and feature extraction methods for object recognition.
+They concluded that simple, dimensionally-reduced features performed better than more elaborate features~\cite{hoelscher2015evaluation}.

-In summary, although there have been many studies on material-property-based classification, most of them have focused on specific exploratory behaviors using the robot's end-effector.
+In summary, although there have been many studies on material property based classification, most have focused on carefully controlled specific exploratory behaviors using the robot's end-effector.
+These studies have not looked at whether the classification performance can generalize to different robot behaviors.